A Systematic Search for Big Dippers in ASAS-SN: Discussion of each target

 J181707$-$164819 (ASASSN-25cy, ASAS-SN Transient Page\footnotemark[\ref{fn:transients}]) is an upper main sequence star with several, irregularly spaced, deep dimming events.
 The most recent event began on 11/05/2025 and it has faded to a maximum depth of $\Delta g\simeq1.4$~mag.
 This object appears in Be star catalogs \citep{Vioque_2020} and is a YSO candidate \citep{Marton_2016}.

 J183153$-$284827 \citep[ASASSN-25cd,][]{JoHantgen_2025_2} is a red giant star with a deep dimming event that began on 30/03/2025 and is still fading.
-It had reached a depth of $\Delta g\simeq1.9$~mag as of 11/07/2025.
-The current minimum was not detected by our pipeline, because the event is ongoing.
+It reached a depth of $\Delta g\simeq2.5$~mag as of 15 January 2026.
 Broadband photometry of this target before the dimming is consistent with a $L=40L_{\odot}$ K-giant \citep{McCollum_2025}.
 As discussed above, the $RV_{amp}=2.85$~km/s implies an orbit long compared to the $1{,}000$ day span of the \Gaia{} data.

 J184916$-$473251 \citep[ASASSN-21nn,][]{Rizzo_Smith_2021_nn} is on the giant branch and has a complex light curve with a single deep dimming event that reached a depth of $\Delta g\simeq0.3$~mag.
 The event began on 08/07/2021 and lasted for about 75 days.
 The star also shows periodic variability with a period of about $P=232$ days. \cite{Buckley_2021} reports a double peaked H$\alpha$ "shell line" where a rotationally broadened photospheric line is observed in the presence of an edge on disk around the star \citep[see, e.g.,][]{Rivinius_2006}.
 The $RV_{amp}=6.29$~km/s implies an orbit long compared to the $1{,}000$ day span of the \Gaia{} data.